-In the event your premiums offer coverage for more than one year, you are only allowed to less the expenses in the year that they offer coverage for.
+In the event your premiums offer coverage for more than one year, you are only allowed to lessen the expenses in the year that they offer coverage for.

-Make a full claim if you rented out your entire property.
+Make a full claim if you rent out your entire property.
 If the rented unit is part of your principal residence, just claim the portion of the amount.

 Funds you borrowed to finance improvements to your property can also be deducted.
 However, it must be a soft cost, which the CRA defines as any fund you borrow for the sake of financing construction, upgrades, and renovations to your rental property with the aim of making it more suitable.

 The fee incurred in hiring different types of professionals to work for you is deductible as well.
 Examples include attorney fees (for preparing leases, collecting overdue rents, etc.), accountant fees (for bookkeeping, auditing, preparing financial statements, etc.), and consultancy fees.
 Generally, you can deduct the professional fees incurred for the sake of running your rental operations.

 However, legal expenses incurred to purchase a rental property can’t be deducted from the gross rental income; rather, split them between building and land, then add both to the specific costs they belong to.